ssb22/adjuster/README.md

 `--known-characters=KNOWN_CHARACTERS
 `
  : When generating an Android browser, include an option to leave the most frequent characters unannotated as 'known'.
-This option should be set to the filename of a UTF-8 file of characters ordered by frequency (most frequent first), newline separated (for future expansion).
-Words consisting entirely of the first N characters specified by this file (where N is settable by the user in steps of 10) will be unannotated until tapped on.
+This option should be set to the filename of a UTF-8 file of characters separated by newlines, assumed to be most frequent first, with characters on the same line being variants of each other.
+Words consisting entirely of characters found in the first N lines of this file (where N is settable by the user) will be unannotated until tapped on.

 `--android-audio=ANDROID_AUDIO
 `